Chapter 1: A Company in Distress

 “I’m going to start using braces.
 I can lock them straight and ease my way down,” Sword Lina answered.

-She was already working with the Armorer to incorporate braces inside her armor.
+She was already working the Armorer to incorporate braces inside her armor.
 The weight was a problem so far.

 “Why aren’t you using them now?”

 “Because there are a thousand other things that I have to relearn to do once I start using them.
 Once I figure out how to use them, I’ll retest on the obstacle course.
 Maybe I can do better than adequate on it.”

 “You are hoping that you’ll actually get to go out in the field?
 You just barely qualified with a rating of adequate in survival skills.
 I don’t think there are many who would be happy if you went into the field,” he said with a look of concern.

 “I’m already out in the field, and nobody is unhappy about that.”